capactio/capact/docs/proposal/20201207-workflow-rendering.md

 Capact must, bases on the available OCF Manifests, be able to render a complete workflow, which can be executed by [runners](https://capact.io/docs/architecture/runner).
 For now, we do not have a proposal, for how the rendering will be done and what kind of syntax will be used to describe the workflow.

-Besides providing a syntax to define a workflow, in many cases, Content Creators would like to call other Interfaces, which are already available in OCH.
-For example - they are creating a workflow to provision WordPress and they need a PostgreSQL database.
-They have already an Interface `postgresql.install` available in OCH and they would like to use it in their Action.
+Besides providing a syntax to define a workflow, in many cases, Content Creators would like to call other Interfaces, which are already available in Hub.
+For example - they are creating a workflow to provision WordPress, and they need a PostgreSQL database.
+They have already an Interface `postgresql.install` available in Hub, and they would like to use it in their Action.
 Capact must have an option, to allow Content Creators to reference another Interface in their workflow.
 This way, Content Creators can prepare Actions, which use the already existing platform capabilities.

 Content Creator should be able to: